Who We Are

 To learn more about our staff and our advisors, please contact us.

-The Surveillance Resistance Lab is a think and act tank focused on state and corporate surveillance as one of the greatest threats to migrant justice, racial equity, economic justice, and democracy.
-We challenge how surveillance at the nexus of state and corporate power not only threatens privacy, but seriously erodes fundamental rights leading to heightened oppression and repression.
+The Surveillance Resistance Lab is a think and act tank focused on challenging technology deployed at the nexus of state and corporate power that erodes fundamental rights.
 To counter this threat, the Surveillance Resistance Lab engages in investigative research, campaign incubation, advocacy, and organizing.
 We are committed to movement building to fight for accountability and government divestment from technologies that expand systems of control and punishment (as well as suppress dissent and difference) in public spaces, schools, workplaces, and at and across borders.

 The Lab launched as an independent project in January 2023 to ensure effective interventions at the intersection of carcerality, democracy, the economy, power, and technology.
 The Lab was formerly housed at the Immigrant Defense Project where our initial explorations on technology, social control, and human rights demonstrate our proof of concept and serve as the foundation of the Lab’s strategy.